BioRRW/Reads2Resistome/docs/installation.md

 Installation
 ------------

-To run the pipeline, you will need Nextflow and the appropriate Docker containers.
+To run the pipeline, you will need Nextflow and the appropriate Singularity containers.

 ### Step 1 -- Download Nextflow
 ```